Visiblink/antenna/README.md

 Installing the application:
 ---------------------------

-This script has been tested on Debian 11 "Bullseye".
-It's alpha software!
+This script has been tested by me on Debian 11 "Bullseye".
+Beware: it's alpha software!
+I'll change that designation after I've used it for a few months.

 To install on an amd_64 Debian 11 system: